appanp/supply-chain-fundas/supply_chain_terminology.md

 ### TODOs

-1. Complete the terms identified with a TODO - around 30+ of them.
+- [ ] Complete the terms identified with a TODO - around 30+ of them.
-1. Add the other terms if they are missing from [this link](https://www.inboundlogistics.com/articles/warehousing-process)
+- [ ] Add the other terms if they are missing from [this link](https://www.inboundlogistics.com/articles/warehousing-process), []

 ### Terminology

 **Advance Shipping Notification (ASN)**: TODO

-**Automated Storage and Retrieval System (AS/RS)**: TODO - Exapand from this [link](https://www.bastiansolutions.com/solutions/technology/asrs)
+**Automated Storage and Retrieval System (AS/RS)**: TODO - Expand from this [link](https://www.bastiansolutions.com/solutions/technology/asrs)

-**Barcode Symbology**: TODO
+**Barcode**: Barcode is used to encode data in a format which can be easily scanned by scanner for automation.
+In a warehouse, it is used to identify things and locations.

+**Barcode Symbology**: It refers to the sandards used to encode data in a barcode.
+There are two main types: 1D and 2D.
+A short list of the barcode standards are listed below, For more info, refer to [this link](https://www.zebra.com/ap/en/resource-library/faq/what-is-barcode-symbology.html) and [this link](https://www.scandit.com/resources/guides/types-of-barcodes-choosing-the-right-barcode/ "Types of barcodes - choosing the right barcode")

 **Barcode Symbology Standards**: C128, Code 3 of 9, 205?
 (TODO correct this)